Arc lamp: Carbon-arc lighting in the U.S.

 The harsh and brilliant light was found most suitable for public areas, such as Cleveland's Public Square, being around 200 times more powerful than contemporary filament lamps.

 The usage of Brush electric arc lights spread quickly.
 Scientific American reported in 1881 that the system was being used in:

 800 lights in rolling mills, steel works, shops, 1,240 lights in woolen, cotton, linen, silk, and other factories, 425 lights in large stores, hotels, churches, 250 lights in parks, docks, and summer resorts, 275 lights in railroad depots and shops, 130 lights in mines, smelting works, 380 lights in factories and establishments of various kinds, 1,500 lights in lighting stations, for city lighting, 1,200 lights in England and other foreign countries.

-A total of over 6,000 lights which are actually sold.
+A total of over 6,000 lights were actually sold.

 There were three major advances in the 1880s: František Křižík invented in 1880 a mechanism to allow the automatic adjustment of the electrodes.
 The arcs were enclosed in a small tube to slow the carbon consumption (increasing the life span to around 100 hours).
 Flame arc lamps were introduced where the carbon rods had metal salts (usually magnesium, strontium, barium, or calcium fluorides) added to increase light output and produce different colours.

 In the U.S., patent protection of arc-lighting systems and improved dynamos proved difficult and as a result the arc-lighting industry became highly competitive.
 Brush's principal competition was from the team of Elihu Thomson and Edwin J. Houston.
 These two had formed the American Electric Corporation in 1880, but it was soon bought up by Charles A. Coffin, moved to Lynn, Massachusetts, and renamed the Thomson-Houston Electric Company.
 Thomson remained, though, the principal inventive genius behind the company patenting improvements to the lighting system.
 Under the leadership of Thomson-Houston's patent attorney, Frederick P. Fish, the company protected its new patent rights.
 Coffin's management also led the company towards an aggressive policy of buy-outs and mergers with competitors.
 Both strategies reduced competition in the electrical lighting manufacturing industry.
-By 1890, the Thomson-Houston company was the dominant electrical manufacturing company in the U.S. Nikola Tesla received U.S. Patent 447920, "Method of Operating Arc-Lamps" (March 10, 1891), that describes a 10,000 cycles per second alternator to suppress the disagreeable sound of power-frequency harmonics produced by arc lamps operating on frequencies within the range of human hearing.
+By 1890, the Thomson-Houston company was the dominant electrical manufacturing company in the U.S.